TheEnojo/FEprojects/JSlearn/DSA/algorithms&datastructures.md

 we can access each reading in an array using a for loop STEPS IN DSA
-1 Analysis, discovery, even real life applications as to why you would use this data structure 2 Next step is the implementation
+1 Analysis, discovery, even real life applications as to why you would use this data structure.
+2 Next step is the implementation
 Core storage of the data structure is an array then you have those operations that perform on that underlying  data structure.
 3 Solving problems with it